UGSDW/ugsdw.github.io/together/faq/index.md

 In Spring 2019, the administration offered not to oppose partial expansion to campus jobs covering 200+ student workers, including those in Athletics and Mail Services.
 The Board of Trustees have since twice delayed approving the proposal.
 We are fighting to get partial expansion, and then we will negotiate a contract based on the demands of student workers.

-Learn more about partial expansion:
-<a href="/assets/Sam Xu 10_3_19 Statement to Trustees on Union Partial Expansion.pdf" class="button">Read More: Our Statement before the Trustees on Partial Expansion &raquo;</a>
+<a href="/assets/Sam Xu 10_3_19 Statement to Trustees on Union Partial Expansion.pdf" class="button">Read more: Our Statement before the Trustees on Partial Expansion &raquo;</a>

 ### What about student workers outside partial expansion?